Radhia Cousot

-Radhia Cousot (6 August 1947 – 1 May 2014) was a French computer scientist known for inventing abstract interpretation.
+Radhia Cousot, née Rezig (6 August 1947 – 1 May 2014) was a French computer scientist known for inventing abstract interpretation.
+Her 1985 doctoral thesis advanced the semantics, proof, and static analysis methods for concurrent and parallel programs.

-Studies
+Biography

+Early life and education

-Radhia Cousot was born on 6 August 1947, in Sakiet Sidi Youssef in Tunisia, where she survived the massacre of the children in her school on February 8, 1958.
-She then went to the Lycée de jeunes filles at Sousse, the Lycée français at Algiers and then the Polytechnic School of Algiers (where she was ranked 1st and the only woman).
-She specialized in mathematical optimization and integer linear programming.
-Supported by a UNESCO fellowship (1972–1975), she obtained a master's degree in Computer Science (Diplôme d'études approfondies (DEA)) at the Joseph Fourier University of Grenoble in 1972.
-She obtained her Doctorate ès Sciences/State Doctorate in Mathematics in Nancy in 1985 under the supervision of Claude Pair.
+Radhia Cousot was born as Radhia Rezit on 6 August 1947, in Sakiet Sidi Youssef in the French protectorate of Tunisia.
+She survived the massacre of the children in her school on February 8, 1958.
+Raised in the rapidly evolving new post-colonial state of Tunisia, she developed a strong interest in mathematics and logic, and achieved a high academic performance at the lycée français d'Alger.
+She then studied at the l'École polytechnique d'Alger where she was both top of the class and the only woman on her course.

+She specialised in mathematical optimization and integer linear programming.
+Supported by a UNESCO fellowship (1972–1975), she earned a master's degree in Computer Science (Diplôme d'études approfondies (DEA)) at the Joseph Fourier University of Grenoble in 1972.
+She obtained her Doctorate ès Sciences/State Doctorate in Mathematics in Nancy in 1985 under the supervision of Claude Pair with her dissertation entitled Fondements des méthodes de preuve d'invariance et de fatalité de programmes parallèles.

 Career

-Radhia Cousot was appointed Associate research scientist at the IMAG laboratory of the Joseph Fourier University of Grenoble (1975–1979) and, from 1980 on, at the Centre national de la recherche scientifique, as junior research scientist, research scientist, senior research scientist, and senior research scientist emerita at the Computer Science laboratories of the Henri Poincaré University of Nancy (1980–1983), the University of Paris-Sud at Orsay (1984–1988), the École Polytechnique (1989–2008) where from 1991 she headed the research team “Semantics, Proof and Abstract interpretation”, and the École Normale Supérieure (2006–2014).
+Radhia Cousot was appointed Associate research scientist at the IMAG laboratory of the Joseph Fourier University of Grenoble (1975–1979).
+From 1980 she worked at the Centre national de la recherche scientifique, as junior research scientist, research scientist, senior research scientist, and senior research scientist emerita at the Computer Science laboratories of the Henri Poincaré University of Nancy (1980–1983).
+She worked at the University of Paris-Sud at Orsay from 1984 to 1988, then the École Polytechnique (1989–2008) where from 1991 she headed the research team "Semantics, Proof and Abstract interpretation" and the École Normale Supérieure (2006–2014).